Autodesk/sydevs/getting_started/part03.md

     std::cout << "y = " << float64(phase) << std::endl;
 ```

-...and replace it with the following.
+...and replace it with the following and save.

 ```cpp
     print((string_builder() << "y = " << float64(phase)).str());